divyaa-choudhary/divyaa-choudhary/README.md

 # Hey there!
 I’m Divya Choudhary 👋

 ### 👩‍💻 About Me
-I’m a backend wizard brewing magic with Java and Spring Boot.
-I love turning coffee ☕ and code into scalable, secure, and efficient apps that work!
+I’m a backend developer specializing in Java and Spring Boot.
+I focus on building scalable, secure, and efficient applications that deliver real value.

 ### 💼 What I Do
 - Build backend systems and REST APIs